Should You Shower Before Or After An Infrared Sauna Session? (Important)

 - Meditate: It is best to meditate during or after an infrared sauna session because of more comfortable heat levels.

+Most people under normal conditions should take a shower directly after a sauna session.
 There isn't necessarily a right or wrong answer to whether you should shower before or after the sauna session– it depends on what you want to get out of the experience.

 If you're looking to relax and detoxify, showering afterward can help wash away any toxins released from your body during the sauna session.